 Therefore, a market with a strong business landscape creates a higher valuation due to increased demand.
 As a proxy, the number of Fortune 500 companies per market was chosen.
 Below shows select markets compared to the league average of 15.4.

 Figure 1 Number of Fortune 500 companies in select NBA markets

 Table 1 NBA teams that have jersey sponsorship deals, estimated annual value, the company and the company’s Headquarter location

-Corporate sponsors always like to get the most “bang for their buck”.
-And one way to ensure this is to invest in teams in bigger markets.
+Corporate sponsors always like to get the most bang for their buck.
+One way to ensure this is to invest in teams in bigger markets.
 Market size has more of a multiplier effect on valuation because jerseys sold in that market will include the corporate logo.
-Thus, every jersey purchased and worn by a fan becomes a “walking billboard” receiving countless impressions.
+Thus, every jersey purchased and worn by a fan becomes a walking billboard receiving countless impressions.

 While most companies value having a strong presence in their hometown, national exposure could be more in line with a company’s marketing objective of growing national awareness.
 Therefore, a premium will be placed on teams that receive more nationally televised games.
 The metric used – the number of nationally televised games – includes another component in addition to visibility.
 The NBA will showcase the most popular teams the most; therefore, this metric also includes popularity.

 Figure 2 Select team’s social media followers (mid 2016) and Nationally televised games for 2016-17 season